-Once an error occurs in an application AppSignal sends an alerts and records the details of the error for later viewing on AppSignal.com.
+Once an error occurs in an application AppSignal sends an alert and records the details of the error for later viewing on AppSignal.com.

-AppSignal monitors many events inside an application an on a server using host metrics.
-By collecting many different types of events and combining the data we hope to provide an as complete as possible picture to gain more insights in applications.
+AppSignal monitors many events inside an application and on a server using host metrics.
+By collecting many different types of events and combining the data we hope to provide an as complete as possible picture to gain more insights into applications performance.

 The AppSignal libraries and agent are in constant communication with each other.
 The libraries send data to the agent over a UNIX socket.
-To do so in a uniform way the libraries use an extension to the programming language they're written in.
-This extension is written in the C-language and installed when the language specific agent is installed.
+To do so the libraries use an extension for the programming language they're written in.
+This extension is written in C and Rust, and installed when the language-specific agent is installed.

 Instrumentation is what powers AppSignal.
 Without it, we wouldn't know anything about what's going on inside Applications.